raarts/expo-react-native-web/README.md

 # expo-react-native-web

+**PLEASE NOTE: My expo-web repo has been [merged](https://github.com/expo/expo-sdk/pull/107) in official Expo, Yay!
+I will soon update this repo to mach that**

 This repo show how an Expo app (the default tabs template) can be extended with React Native Web support.

 [See my blog post here](https://medium.com/@ron.arts/web-support-for-create-react-native-app-80b16f930326).